Wedding Registry: How to Create a Free One (2026 Guide)

 Your wedding is one of the most generous seasons of your life.
 Friends and family genuinely want to celebrate you, and a wedding registry is how you help them do it well.
 Without one, guests are left guessing.
 They buy things you already own, things that do not match your taste, or things that end up in a donation pile within a year.

 A wedding registry solves this for everyone.
 You get items and contributions you actually need.
 Your guests get the confidence of knowing their gift will be appreciated.
 And nobody has to pretend they are thrilled about a third blender.
+Stanford research on gift exchange confirms what every newlywed already suspects: recipients consistently appreciate items they explicitly requested more than unsolicited surprises, even though givers wrongly assume the opposite.

 How to Create a Wedding Registry (Step by Step)